learnbyexample/learn_gnused/gnu_sed.md

 one,2,"3.14",42
 ```

-Here's an example where alternation order matters when matching portions have same length.
+Here's an example where alternation order matters when matching portions have the same length.
 Aim is to delete all whole words unless it starts with `g` or `p` and contains `y`.
-See [stackoverflow: Non greedy matching in sed](https://stackoverflow.com/questions/1103149/non-greedy-reluctant-regex-matching-in-sed/39752929#39752929) for another use case.
+See [stackoverflow: Non greedy matching in sed](https://stackoverflow.com/q/1103149/4082052) for another use case.

 ```bash
 $ s='tryst,fun,glyph,pity,why,group'